Did you know that seven major financial Bible principles are released when people sow into this corner of God’s Storehouse?

 Rom 13:8.
 Let no debt remain outstanding, except the continuing debt to love one another, for he who loves his fellowman has fulfilled the law.

 Gal.
 5:1.
 It is for freedom that Christ has set us free.
+Stand firm therefore and do not submit again to a yoke of slavery.

 Gal 5:13.
 You, my brothers and sisters, were called to be free.
 But do not use your freedom to indulge the flesh; rather, serve one another humbly in love.